EverWinter23/skynet/LOG.md

 **NOTE:** The Q(if implemented) will need to be saved somewhere-> if the local PC was to shut down.
 The Q will also lead to Poducer-Consumer problem which will need to handled.

+## Fault tolerant and recoverable syncing
+Will use [persist-queue](https://pypi.org/project/persist-queue/) module as it implements a file-based queue, and also achieves the main 3 features we desire:

+**Disk-based:** Each queued item should be stored in disk in case of any crash.

+**Thread-safe:** Can be used by multi-threaded producers and multi-threaded consumers.

+**Recoverable:** Items can be read after process restart.